morancj/archiso/README.md

 desktop software and basic "rescue CD" functionality
 - Current proprietary nvidia driver, since nouveau is pretty useless on modern hardware (don't buy nvidia for Linux!)
-- Removed older `ntfs-3g`: use in-kernel `ntfs3` instead
-- Starts with `livecd` user, not `root`
+- Optional `livecd` user, if you prefer not to use root
 - [`sudo`](https://www.sudo.ws/) and
 [`polkit`](https://gitlab.freedesktop.org/polkit/polkit/)
 rules for `livecd` user
-- New boot option to use 25% of RAM for root partition
+- Boot option to use 25% of RAM for root partition
+- Boot option to prevent loading the nvidia* modules: should be useful for older nvidia cards unsupported by the latest drivers.
+- NetworkManager, for GUI network config in XFCE
+- en_GB locale

 ### Comparing with upstream